 Ripley learnt of the Special Order 937 which was an order Ash was given by Weyland-Yutani to ensure the safe return of the alien to the company and all crew were expendable.
 Ripley confronted Ash and began locking the doors so Ripley couldn’t escape.
 All of a sudden, a white droplet ran down Ash’s face indicating to Ripley that he was an android.

-He attacked her, and tried to force a magazine down her throat.
-Parker saved Ripley by knocking Ash’s head off with a fire extinguisher and they finally realised he was an android.
+He attacked her and tried to force a magazine down her throat.
+Parker saves Ripley by knocking Ash’s head off with a fire extinguisher and they finally realise he was an android.
 Ash was still moving after being decapitated so Lambert stabbed him in the back with a cattle prod.
 Ripley then reactivated his head and asked him for more information about the xenomorph.
 Ash didn’t give much meaningful information and stated that he ‘admired its purity’.
 Ripley deactivated Ash and Parker torched him with the flamethrower.

-Ash could replicate human emotions to a point where he deceived the entire crew of the Nostromo.
-As the Science Officer, he always spoke in a clam manner and he was clearly very intelligent.
-He seemed to have no problem in sacrificing the entire crew to complete his Special Order and made many erroneous decisions.
+Ash could replicate human emotions to the point where he deceived the entire crew of the Nostromo.
+As the Science Officer, he always spoke in a calm manner and he was clearly very intelligent.
+He seemed to have no problem sacrificing the entire crew to complete his Special Order and made many erroneous decisions.
 Ash made sure that the crew landed on LV-426 and he deliberately ignored Ripley’s orders about not letting Kane and the Facehugger onto the Nostromo.